medanisjbara/synapse-termux/GUIDE.md

 **NOTE:** It is generally not recommended to add executables to your `$PREFIX/bin`.
 If you want to do this right, you might want to consider using `$HOME/.local/bin` and adding it to your path.

 ### Configuration
 At this point you can just execute `synctl start` and the server will work (only on your phone) to check it, open a browser and head to `localhost:8008`.
-On it's own, this will not work though.
-Additional changes has to be made.
+On its own, this will not work though.
+Additional changes have to be made.

 You can open the file `homeserver.yaml` in the synapse directory under `$PREFIX/opt`.
 The `homeserver.yaml` is very documented and there are a lot of options you can add to it.
 Here we'll stick to the defaults and change only what's necessary, but feel free to experiment with it.